So much so, You may be loyal to the traditional methods but this time, open your mind to a new type of marketing: social media marketing.

 Skeptics would say to skip the vanity metrics.
 Nevertheless, these are crucial in analyzing whether the campaign is on the right track or not.

-For one, these measures the engagement levels–the reach–which are also important for any social media marketing campaign.
+For one, these measure the engagement levels–the reach–which are also important for any social media marketing campaign.
 However, it is difficult to prove the real value of these metrics.

 5. Prepare the social collateral